and welcome to our German Word of the Day. This time we will have a thorough look at the meanings of the verb:

 If you want to put other things forward you need to use nach vorne stellen.

-Now we need to go visit grandma boys so dress properly… she has a lot to say today I feel like.
+And now that we know the different meanings, let’s visit grandma Grammar … she has a lot to say today I feel like.

 So let’s translate vorstellen as to present for the examples and let’s say that present can mean all things vorstellen can mean.
 You always present something or someone to someone.
 The configuration then makes it clear in which meaning the word is used.
 The possible configurations with I are: